intentee/poet.intentee.com/content/static-site-generator/starting-out/add-more-pages.md

 ## Creating a layout

-The layout for the "About us" follows the same rules as the `LayoutMinimal` - it needs a `template` function and the `component` block to place the content of the page.
+The layout for the "About us" follows the same rules as the `LayoutMinimal` - it needs a `template` function and the `component { ... }` block to place the content of the page.
 A basic layout for the "About us" page can be called `PageAbout`.
 It needs to have the `.rhai` file extension and be located inside the `/shortcodes` directory.
 Here's what it could look like:

 ```html label:"rhai"
 fn template(context, props, content) {